cburschka/cadence/README.md

 ========

 This development version references multiple JavaScript libraries as submodules.
-After cloning this repository, you will need to pull in the submodules as well:

-    $ git submodule init
-    $ git submodule update

 Most of the modules can be used as checked out, but strophejs needs to be built before use.

 Install the YUI Compressor using your distribution's package manager or download it here: https://github.com/yui/yuicompressor/downloads

-    $ cd js/lib/strophe/
+Then simply execute the Makefile.

-    $ env YUI_COMPRESSOR=/path/to/yui-compressor.jar make
+    $ make

-Optionally, you can skip the compression and change the `index.html` file to load `strophe.js` instead of `strophe.min.js`.
+By default, the `yui-compressor.jar` file will be looked for in `/usr/share/yui-compressor/yui-compressor.jar`.
+If this is not correct, set the YUI_COMPRESSOR variable to the correct path when running make.

 LICENSE
 =======